nf-core/configs/docs/crick.md

 nextflow run nf-core/atacseq -profile crick --genome GRCh37 --design /path/to/design.csv --email test.user@crick.ac.uk
 ```

 A local copy of the iGenomes resource has been made available on CAMP so you should be able to run the pipeline against any reference available in the `igenomes.config` specific to the nf-core pipeline.
-Yuo can do this by simply using the `--genome <GENOME_ID>` parameter.
+You can do this by simply using the `--genome <GENOME_ID>` parameter.
 Some of the more exotic genomes may not have been downloaded onto CAMP so have a look in the `igenomes_base` path specified in [`crick.config`](../conf/crick.config), and if your genome of interest isnt present please contact [BABS](mailto:bioinformatics@crick.ac.uk).

 Alternatively, if you are running the pipeline regularly for genomes that arent available in the iGenomes resource, we recommend creating a config file with paths to your reference genome indices (see [`reference genomes documentation`](https://github.com/nf-core/atacseq/blob/master/docs/configuration/reference_genomes.md) for instructions).